TechCraft-By-Subrata/Tri-State-Theming-in-react-native/README.md

 ---

+If you find it exciting, I invite you to join our community or follow our social media handles for more such insights.

 ### Who is this for?
 If you are tired of building "playground" projects and want to learn how an **Architect and Tech Lead** structures professional React Native applications, this course is for you.
 Join the **TechCraft Club** community and start building apps that users—and their devices—will love.